 Traverse a nested tree of elements, finding citations in any strings contained in the tree.
 Found citations are marked up as Link elements with the uri constructed by the URIFormatter set by set_formatter().

-Parameters part (list) - The root element of the structure to parse
+Parameters part (list) - The root element of the structure to parse class ferenda.URIFormatter(formatters)

 Returns a correspondingly nested structure.